catseye/SixtyPical/README.markdown

 *   Parse HEX values like $40A3
 *   Initial values for reserved, incl. tables
 *   Character tables ("strings" to everybody else)
-*   External routines
 *   Work out the analyses again and document them
 *   `repeat jmp`
 *   Addressing modes; rename instructions to match
-*   Not responsible for BASIC header (cat externally)
 *   Put data at end, no need for jmp main

 Tests